Cavendish Conference Centre, London & Online

 There has been much recent speculation on post-pandemic office occupancy levels and the reasons why they vary between organisations.

-Workplace Trends’ programme advisor Dr Nigel Oseland and fellow psychologist Prof. Gary Raw are conducting research in partnership with MillerKnoll to understand the appeal and relative attractiveness of working in the office and working from home.
-This newly developed on-line survey explores people’s views on the advantages and disadvantages of working in these spaces and will inform the workplace industry on how to improve working environments.
+Workplace Trends’ programme advisor Dr Nigel Oseland and fellow psychologist Prof. Gary Raw have conducted research in partnership with MillerKnoll and Workplace Trends to understand the appeal and relative attractiveness of working in the office and working from home.
+The results of the research are now recently available.
+Nigel will be sharing the information with us and detailing how the findings can inform the workplace industry on how to improve working environments.

 – Josh Artus, Centric Lab